History of Divorce in America

 Divorce Papers > Divorce in America > History of Divorce in America

-Voltaire, a philosopher from France, has stated that since the practice of formalized marriage began, the concept of divorce bloomed.
-In the Western World, the disagreements between married couples led to the need for a system of divorce.
+Voltaire, a philosopher from France, has stated that since formalized marriage practice began, the concept of separation bloomed.
+However, this concept had no recognition according to old social rules and regulations.
+As times changed, the disagreements between married couples led to the need for a system of legal separation.

 After the advent of the colonists in the States, in course of time, the 13 colonies were adjusted to form 50 states.
-During this era, the fault based divorce procedure was in existence.
-Each state listed the grounds of divorce so that the injured or innocent spouse would get an actual divorce and thereby experience relief.
-Some of the reasons were as follows.
+During this era, the fault based separation procedure was approved by law.
+When state laws were formed, each state listed the grounds of legal separation The purpose was to ensure that an innocent spouse would be actually separated and thereby experience relief.
+Some of these grounds were as follows:

 • Impotence